 Eggs are, generally, taken from healthy and young women.
 The woman should ideally be between 30-35 years of age.
 She should not be suffering from any disease or genetic disorder.

 The donor women are specifically examined against AIDS and Hepatitis.
 Their family history is also observed so as to avoid any genetic problems.
 By and large, married donors with children are preferred for the simple reason that they have already proven their track record of bearing children.
-But that is not the rule.
-Even unmarried women can also donate their eggs.

 Carrying out the egg donation procedure?